waylon0923/learngit/readme.txt

 Hello Git!
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creat a new branch is quick.
+Creat a new branch is quick and simple.
 Use branch to coding is good!